 Have you ever stopped to consider how truly incredible that is?
 Or, just how much time and money that saves your business?

-To bring this into perspective, those new clients being sent your way from referrals means that you don’t need to spend half of your day ... week … year, marketing your business and hunting for new revenue.
+To bring this into perspective, those new clients being sent your way from referrals means that you don’t need to spend half of your day ... week … or, year, selling and hunting for new revenue.
 That’s extra time you can spend completing more projects and money saved that can be added to your bottom line.

 Now, it’s important to acknowledge the role you play in all of this.
 If you’ve earned even just ONE new client from a referral, it’s because you did something to deserve it.
 I mean, it’s not like people just randomly endorse a company without a good reason.

-In fact, in order for someone to recommend you or your company to another person, their experience has to be exceptional.
+In fact, in order for someone to provide you with a 5-star review or recommend you and your company to another person, their experience has to be exceptional.
 In other words, in one way or another, you exceeded their expectations.

 And, this isn’t always easy to do.
 Amirite?

 So, before we go any further, take a moment to give yourself a pat on the back if a client has ever been referred your way.
 You’ve earned it.

 Let’s say that you had 100 projects last year, 50% came from referrals and 50% came from advertising and sales.
 Your goal for next year is to double it.